-Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting to be held on May 18, 2022:
+Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting to be held on May 17, 2023:

-The Notice of Annual Meeting of Shareholders, Proxy Statement, Form of Proxy and 2021 Annual Report to Shareholders are available on our corporate website at https://ir.odfl.com/annual-shareholder-meeting-information.
+The Notice of Annual Meeting of Shareholders, Proxy Statement, Form of Proxy and 2022 Annual Report to Shareholders are available on our corporate website at https://ir.odfl.com/annual-shareholder-meeting-information.

-This proxy statement is first being sent to shareholders on or about April 18, 2022, in connection with the solicitation of proxies by and on behalf of the Board of Directors (the "Board") of Old Dominion Freight Line, Inc. for use at the Annual Meeting of Shareholders to be held at our principal executive offices, 500 Old Dominion Way, Thomasville, North Carolina 27360 on Wednesday, May 18, 2022, at 10:00 a.m.
+This proxy statement is first being distributed to shareholders on or about April 17, 2023, in connection with the solicitation of proxies by and on behalf of the Board of Directors (the "Board") of Old Dominion Freight Line, Inc. for use at the Annual Meeting of Shareholders to be held at our principal executive offices, 500 Old Dominion Way, Thomasville, North Carolina 27360 on Wednesday, May 17, 2023, at 10:00 a.m.
 Eastern Daylight Time, and at any adjournment thereof.
 If you need directions so you can attend the Annual Meeting and vote in person, please contact our Corporate Secretary at (336) 889-5000.

-2022 PROXY STATEMENT SUMMARY
+2023 PROXY STATEMENT SUMMARY

 This summary highlights information contained elsewhere in this proxy statement.
-This summary does not contain all of the information that you should consider, and you nis summary nigniignts information contained eisewhere in this pi nould read the entire proxy statement carefully before voting. roxy statement.
-This summary does not contain all of the information that you should consider, and you Α nnual Meeting of Shareholders • Time and Date 10:00 a.m., Wednesday, May 18, 2022 • Place Old Dominion's principal executive offices 500 Old Dominion Way Thomasville, North Carolina 27360 Record Date March 10, 2022 Voting Shareholders as of the record date are entitled to vote.
+This summary does not contain all of the information that you should consider, and you should read the entire proxy statement carefully before voting.

+Annual Meeting of Shareholders

+• Time and Date 10:00 a.m., Wednesday, May 17, 2023 Place Old Dominion's principal executive offices 500 Old Dominion Way Thomasville, North Carolina 27360 • Record Date March 9, 2023 • Voting Shareholders as of the record date are entitled to vote.
 Each share of common stock is entitled to one vote for each director nominee and one vote for each of the proposals to be voted on at the meeting. • Admission If you decide to attend the meeting in person, upon your arrival you will need to register with our receptionist in the main lobby of our principal executive offices.
-See page 7 for further instructions and registration requirements.
+See page $\underline{7}$ for further instructions and registration requirements. -1-

+Meeting Agenda/Proposals

-М eeting Agenda/Proposals Board Vote Recommendation Page Reference (for more detail) • Election of eleven directors FOR ALL 11 • Approval, on an advisory basis, of the compensation of our named executive officers FOR 61 • Ratification of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2022 FOR 63 Transact other business, if any, that properly comes before the meeting
+Election of eleven directors Board Vote Recommendation FOR ALL Page Reference (for more detail) 11 • Election of eleven directors FOR ALL Approval, on an advisory basis, of the compensation of our named executive officers FOR 58 Vote, on an advisory basis, on the frequency of future advisory votes on the compensation of our named executive officers 1 YEAR 60 Ratification of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2023 FOR 60

+Transact other business, if any, that properly comes before the meeting